IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 # Principal of Insurance
 - Foundational rules that ensure fairness, trust and effective risk-sharing between insurers and insured.

+Subject matter of Insurance: Asset being insured by the insurance policy.

 ## Principal of Utmost Good Faith:
 Both insurer and the insured have to disclose all necessary material and details truthfully.
 Concealment and misrepresentation can void the contract.

-Subject matter of Insurance: Asset being insured by the insurance policy.

 ## Principal of Insurable Interest:
 Insured must have legal or financial stake in thing being insured to enter a insurance contract.
 ## Principal of Indemnity:
 Insurance should restore the issuer to original financial position not to profit them.
 ## Principal of Subrogation:
-After the insurer settles the claim they have legal rights to to recover amount from the liable third party from the loss.
+After the insurer settles the claim they have legal rights to recover amount from the liable third party from the loss.
 ## Principal of Contribution:
 If property insured with multiple insurers each insurer will equally contribute toward the claim.
 ## Principal of Proximate Cause: